Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 The real coinbase API can also be run in a "dry run" mode, which will calculate and record transactions into a special dry run history log as if actions were taken, even though no buy/sell orders are made against the API.

-1. Edit the `./api.keys.js` file to have your APIPASS, APIKEY, and APISEC (or add them as environmental variables)
+1. Edit the `./api.keys.js` file to have your APIKEY, and APISEC (or add them as environmental variables)
 2. start pm2

 ```